vitorm04/docs.pt-br/docs/framework/unmanaged-api/alink/importfile-method.md

 ms.locfileid: "74446997"
 ---
 # <a name="importfile-method"></a>Método ImportFile
-Imports assemblies and unbound modules.
+Importa assemblies e módulos desvinculados.

 ## <a name="syntax"></a>Sintaxe